MaoZiming/papers/5-security/51-access-control.md

     * Then, care about data integrity?
         * Take crypto hash of the data, encrypt only that hash, send both the encrypted hash and unencrypted data to partner
         * If opponent fiddles with the data in transit, decrypt the hash and repeating the hashing operation on data, find mismatch

+### Digital Signatures

+**Digital signatures** are a cryptographic technique that ensures the authenticity and integrity of a message or file.
+Here's how they work:

+1. **Key Pair Generation**:
+   - A user generates a pair of cryptographic keys: a private key and a public key.
+   - The private key is kept secret, while the public key is shared with others.

+2. **Signing a File**:
+   - When a file is created or modified, the owner uses their private key to generate a digital signature for the file.
+   - This is done by creating a hash of the file (using a cryptographic hash function like SHA-256) and then encrypting the hash with the private key.
+The result is the digital signature.
+   - The digital signature is unique to both the file and the private key.

+3. **Verifying a File**:
+   - When someone else wants to verify the file, they take the file and the digital signature.
+   - They use the same cryptographic hash function to generate a hash of the file.
+   - Then, they decrypt the digital signature using the public key to retrieve the original hash that was signed.
+   - If the newly computed hash matches the hash retrieved from the signature, the file is authentic and has not been tampered with.
+If they do not match, the file has either been altered or was not signed by the holder of the private key.

+**Key Benefits**:
+- **Integrity**: Ensures the file has not been modified.
+- **Authenticity**: Confirms that the file was signed by the legitimate owner of the private key.

+### Merkle Trees

+**Merkle Trees** are a data structure used to efficiently and securely verify the integrity of large datasets or collections of files.
+Here's how they work:

+1. **Structure**:
+   - A Merkle tree is a binary tree where each leaf node represents the hash of a data block (e.g., a file).
+   - Each non-leaf (intermediate) node is the hash of the concatenation of its two child nodes' hashes.
+   - The root node, known as the **Merkle root**, is a hash representing the entire dataset.

+2. **Creating a Merkle Tree**:
+   - Start by hashing each file or data block to create the leaf nodes.
+   - Pair up the leaf nodes and hash each pair to create the parent nodes.
+   - Repeat this process up the tree until a single hash (the Merkle root) is obtained at the top.

+3. **Verifying Data**:
+   - To verify a specific file, you only need the file's hash and the hashes of its sibling nodes up to the root.
+   - You can recompute the necessary parent hashes and compare the resulting hash with the stored Merkle root.
+   - If they match, the file is part of the original dataset and has not been tampered with.

+**Key Benefits**:
+- **Efficiency**: You can verify the integrity of a specific file without needing to rehash the entire dataset, just the path from the file to the root.
+- **Scalability**: Works well with large datasets since the size of the proof (the number of hashes needed for verification) is logarithmic in relation to the number of files.

+## SSL/TLS Overview

+### What is SSL/TLS?

+**SSL (Secure Sockets Layer)** and **TLS (Transport Layer Security)** are cryptographic protocols designed to provide secure communication over a computer network.
+SSL is the predecessor of TLS; TLS is an improved and more secure version of SSL.

+### How Does SSL/TLS Work?

+1. **Handshake Process**:
+    - When a client (e.g., a web browser) connects to a server (e.g., a website), the SSL/TLS handshake begins.
+    - The client and server agree on the encryption methods and protocols to use.
+    - The server sends its SSL/TLS certificate, which includes its public key.
+    - The client verifies the certificate's authenticity against a trusted Certificate Authority (CA).
+    - If verified, the client generates a session key, encrypts it with the server's public key, and sends it to the server.
+    - The server decrypts the session key using its private key, establishing a secure encrypted session.

+2. **Data Encryption**:
+    - Once the handshake is complete, the session key is used to encrypt all data exchanged between the client and the server.
+    - This ensures that any data transmitted is secure and cannot be intercepted or tampered with.

+### Key Concepts

+- **Certificates**: Digital documents issued by a Certificate Authority (CA) that authenticate the identity of the server.
+- **Public/Private Key Pair**: Used during the handshake to encrypt and decrypt the session key.
+- **Symmetric Encryption**: Used after the handshake to encrypt the communication using the session key.

+### Importance of SSL/TLS

+- **Confidentiality**: Data is encrypted, ensuring that only the intended recipient can read it.
+- **Integrity**: Ensures that the data has not been altered during transmission.
+- **Authentication**: Verifies the identity of the parties involved in the communication.

+### Common Uses of SSL/TLS

+- **HTTPS**: The most common use of SSL/TLS is in securing HTTP traffic, resulting in HTTPS (HTTP Secure).
+- **Email**: Securing email communication using protocols like SMTPS, IMAPS, and POP3S.
+- **VPNs**: Virtual Private Networks (VPNs) use SSL/TLS to secure the connection between the client and the VPN server.

+### Conclusion

+SSL/TLS is essential for ensuring the **security and privacy of online communications**.
+With the continuous evolution of security threats, TLS has become the standard for secure communication, replacing the older SSL protocol.